Which anticheat is best for my Minecraft server?

 Vulcan is commonly regarded to be the most reliable anticheat at the moment, at a relatively low price point and typically producing a low rate of false positives.
 It's easy to configure and even has a Discord integration which allows your staff to be notified when they're not online about potential cheaters:

-Download from SpigotMC or GitHub
+Download on SpigotMC or GitHub

 Grim is one of the latest anticheats and has a "1:1 simulation of the player's possible movements", allowing it to effectively detect some movement and combat cheats.
-As with all anticheats, it has its bugs, but seems to be well reviewed – especially for a completely free plugin!
+As with all anticheats, it has its bugs, but seems to be well reviewed β especially for a completely free plugin!
 Grim also has a Discord webhook system similar to Vulcan's.

-You can use Spark to view a player's ping with the /spark ping --player <username> command, and it'll return a value in "ms" (milliseconds).
-Here's what ping typically indicates:
+You can use Spark to view a player's ping with the /spark ping --player <username>

-< 75ms – player has near-instant response from the server, giving a great advantage in PvP
+- < 75ms β player has near-instant response from the server, giving a great advantage in PvP

-75-120ms – player has slightly higher ping which isn't perfect for PvP, but still feels very smooth
+- 75-120ms β player has slightly higher ping which isn't perfect for PvP, but still feels very smooth

-120-180ms – player may struggle in PvP situations but can play survival gamemodes
+- 120-180ms β player may struggle in PvP situations but can play survival gamemodes

-180ms-250ms – very noticeable lag which can heavily impact gameplay and hurt the experience
+- 180ms-250ms β very noticeable lag which can heavily impact gameplay and hurt the experience

-250ms+ – practically unplayable, user has network issues or is on the opposite side of the world!
+- 250ms+ β practically unplayable, user has network issues or is on the opposite side of the world!

 However, high ping from a user cannot rule out the fact that they may be cheating.
 A technique used by cheaters called "ping spoofing" allows them to fake having high ping, making server owners consider that their irregular movement/combat may be due to the player's lag.

-Updated on: 04/06/2023
+Updated on: 01/03/2025

 Thank you!